zeroc00I/bminossi.github.io/_posts/2020-12-28-Bite-Size-Bash-things-to-remember.md

 math: true
 ---

- For those that have not already download Bite Size Bash book from Julia, i would like to suggest you do it in order to improve your knowledge in Unix Shells =)
+ For those that have not already purchased Bite Size Bash book from Julia, i would like to suggest you do it in order to improve your knowledge in Unix Shells =)

  ![Bite Size Bash Book](/assets/img/bitesizebash.jpg)